 Eye Consultants of Pennsylvania has a highly skilled team of glaucoma specialists:

-- Justin M. Shaw, MD – Board certified ophthalmologist; received his medical degree from Pennsylvania State University College of Medicine; fellowship-trained in glaucoma at the renowned Bascom Palmer Eye Institute at the University of Miami.
+- Abhishek K. Nemani, MD – Board certified ophthalmologist; received his medical degree from State University of New York Upstate Medical University in Syracuse; fellowship-trained in glaucoma at the University of Pennsylvania.

 What is Glaucoma?